mdmtk/docs/edge/source/guide/csp/access.md

   <tr>
     <td>Add No Packages</td>
     <td>"0"</td>
-	<td>This value does not add any Package Names to the "white" list.</td>
+	<td>This value will not cause any Package Names to be added to the "white" list.</td>
   </tr>
   <tr>
     <td>Add Specified Package(s)</td>
     <td>"1"</td>
-	<td>This value adds the specified Package Names to the "white" list.</td>
+	<td>This value will cause the specified Package Names to be added the "white" list.</td>
   </tr>
 </table>
 </div>